 Who can become an egg donor?

-Egg donors should be between the ages of 18 and 30 (Jewish donors should be between 18 and 32), and should meet the following criteria:
+Egg donors should be between the ages of 18 and 30, and should meet the following criteria:

 – No significant medical history, including no hereditary/genetic diseases

 – A body mass index (BMI) less than 28